 Choosing a food processor often comes down to your cooking needs and budget.
 Small processors, commonly known as food choppers, are good for light food preparation and smaller budgets.
 If you want a food processor that can handle more prep tasks, you’ll find that a full-size model is a better investment.

 We have recommendations for the best food processors you should consider when you're ready to add this versatile tool to your cooking collection.
-Check out the rest of this guide for information that will help you choose the right one for your cooking needs.

 For anyone who regularly cooks at home, a food processor is a great investment.